Mörfelden-Walldorf: Politics

 Mayoral elections were held in 2019, so there is a new town mayor Thomas Winkler (Alliance 90/The Greens) since 20 July 2019.
 He was the winner in second round with 57%.

 Mayoral elections were also held in 2007.
 In the first round, SPD candidate Heinz Peter Becker received 48.4% of the vote, CDU candidate Bernd Körner received 29,2%, and the DKP candidate Gerhard Schulmeyer received 11.9%.

 There were some notable differences between the two communities; in Walldorf, Körner received 33.2% and in Mörfelden just 24.8%, whereas in Mörfelden, Schulmeyer received 16.9%, and in Walldorf just 7.4%.

 In the second round, Becker defeated Körner by 59.8% to 40.2%.
 As new mayor, he succeeded the SPD politician Bernhard Brehl.

+The 2026 Mayoral elections marked another shift in leading party.
+Thomas Winkler, although receiving around 36% of the votes, could not win the second round and with roughly 53% of the vote (around 5000 votes) CDU candidate Karsten Groß was voted mayor.
+Even though Groß merely received 31% in the first round, voters favoured him over their previous mayor.
+Participation in the elections however was at 45% and 40% respectively.
+This is an increase from the 2019 election where only 41%/39% of the eligible citizen cast their vote.

 Coat of arms

 Mörfelden-Walldorf's civic coat of arms might heraldically be described thus: In gules an oak tree with six leaves and three acorns argent, thereover per saltire two flails Or, entwined about which, ends downturned, a horseshoe sable.

 The town's current arms are a composite of Mörfelden's and Walldorf's old arms from the time before they were united.

 Both Mörfelden's and Walldorf's arms had an oak tree as one of the charges, the former having a red oak on a silver shield and the latter the reverse.
 Furthermore, Mörfelden's arms had the black horseshoe over the oak whereas Walldorf's had the crossed golden flails.

 Walldorf only began using arms in the early 19th century, at which time the mayor's chain of office bore a shield with the oak, the flails and the letter W. Much the same composition was officially adopted as the village's arms in 1927, but without the W. The oak is said to stand for the forests, especially the Dreieich Hunting Woods, and the flails are said to symbolize agriculture.

 Mörfelden's armorial history is somewhat longer.
 A seal from 1612 (but dating from the previous century) has more or less the same composition, with the oak and the horseshoe.
 Likewise, the oak stands for the Dreieich Hunting Woods.
 The horseshoe is apparently an older village symbol.
 The arms were adopted in 1900, although this was not made official until 1926.

 There also seems to have been a compromise as to the number of leaves borne by the oak.
 Mörfelden's arms had five and Walldorf's had eight, whereas Mörfelden-Walldorf's have six.